FSGModding/FSG_Mod_Assistant/docs/basegame.md

 ## Overview

 Sometimes you just need to know what base game equipment is available without going into the game.
-Mod Assitant has you covered.
+Mod Assistant has you covered for FS22, FS19, and shortly after release, FS25.
 Open it with the <i class="bi bi-wikipedia"></i> icon in the top bar

 ![overview](img340/main-window-part-top-bar.png)